-Note G-Commitments and Contingencies (Continued)
+Note I-Commitments and Contingencies (Continued)

 On September 24, 2007, Plaintiff Van Williamson, on behalf of himself and a putative class of salaried Account Executives and Staffing Managers, filed a complaint in California Superior Court naming the Company and three of its wholly owned subsidiaries as Defendants.
 The complaint alleges that salaried Account Executives and Staffing Managers based in California were not provided meal periods, paid rest periods, and accurate itemized wage statements.
 It seeks one hour of wages for each employee for each meal and rest period missed during the statutory liability period.
 It also seeks an unspecified amount for statutory penalties for alleged violations of the California Labor Code arising from the alleged failure to provide the meal and rest periods and accurate itemized wage statements.
-The allegations in the complaint are substantially similar to the allegations included in the complaint filed by Mark Lafitte against the Company and three of its wholly owned subsidiaries on September 10, 2004, and described above.
+The allegations in the complaint are substantially similar to the allegations included in the complaint filed by Mark Laffitte described above.
+On August 28, 2008, the Court stayed the litigation pending the California Supreme Court's decision on whether to review a case unrelated to the Company titled Brinker Restaurant Corp. v.
+Superior Court.
+On October 22, 2008, the California Supreme Court granted such review.
+The Plaintiffs and Defendants in the current action are scheduled to review the stay with the Court on February 26, 2009.
+A ruling in the unrelated Harris case referenced in the first paragraph of this Note I and/or the Brinker case referenced above may have a material adverse bearing on the Company's position in this litigation.
 At this stage of the litigation, it is not feasible to predict the outcome of or a range of loss, should a loss occur, from this proceeding, and accordingly, no amounts have been provided in the accompanying financial statements.
-The Company believes it has meritorious defenses to the allegations, and the Company intends to vigorously defend against the litigation.
+The Company believes it has meritorious defenses to the allegations, and the Company intends to continue to vigorously defend against the litigation.